oliverbenee/hotciv/backlog.md

 * [PARTIAL] EpsilonCiv uses stub class DieStub

 ## INTEGRATION OF HOTCIV GUI
-* [OK?]
-36.37: Implement and JUnit test the Observer pattern 'Subject' role behaviour in your HotCiv framework code.
+* [OK] 36.37: Implement and JUnit test the Observer pattern 'Subject' role behaviour in your HotCiv framework code.
 Make the test cases part of the normal JUnit test suite
 * [OK] 36.38: Complete the implementation of the provided CivDrawing class such that all state changes in a Game are observed and reflected in proper GUI updates.
 (Hint: It is a bad idea to integrate with your real HotCiv Game implementation, instead extend the provided StubGame2.java or make another stub implementation, to avoid difficult-to-test conditions.
 (Note that some 'observer related' code needs to be copied/duplicated from the Observer exercise above into your stub game).
 Gradle target: update
 * [OK] 36.39: Develop a UnitMoveTool.
 Gradle target: move
 * [OK] 36.40: Develop a SetFocusTool that sets the focus on a tile and updates the GUI with city and/or unit information in the status panel.
 Gradle target: setfocus